bio4j/dynamograph/docs/Extensibility.md

 This part of documentation cover next topics:

+- Code organization
 - How to extends functionality of Dynamograph
 - What to do in order to support another datasets

 ### Code organization

+Code is organized in packages that divide code into different responsibilities:
+- base package - utils methods, general common code
+- reader - store code for translating high level read request to the DynamoDB requests
+- writer - contains code responsible for interpreting save request and passing them to database
+- parser - classes and functions for turning raw data into intermediate form
+- model - definiton of scala model for supported datasets
+- mapper - sources for mapping intermediate parser output to the abstract intermediate format
+- dao - there is code that orchestrate database requests

+Diagram below presents package organization of the project

+![Package organization][packages]

 ### Extending offered functionalities